-When you finish entering your worksheet data with the Windows 8 Touch keyboard, you can close it and return to the normal full screen view of the Excel program window by tapping the Close button.
+When you finish entering your worksheet data with the Windows 10 Touch keyboard, you can close it and return to the normal full screen view of the Excel program window by tapping the Close button.

-The Windows 8 Touch keyboard supports a split-keyboard arrangement that separates the QWERTY letter keys into two banks on the left and right with a ten-key numeric keypad in the middle.
+The Windows Touch keyboard supports a split-keyboard arrangement that separates the QWERTY letter keys into two banks on the left and right with a ten-key numeric keypad in the middle.
 The drawback is that the individual keys are smaller than the normal, non-split arrangement and can be harder to select with your finger or stylus.
-The big bonus is that you can enter both numbers and text into the cells of your worksheet without having to switch back and forth between the QWERTY letter and numeric key arrangements.
-To switch to the split-keyboard arrangement, tap the Keyboard button in the very lower-right corner of the Touch keyboard (to the immediate right of the Right arrow key) and then tap second button from the left (that shows a gap in the keyboard icon) in the pop-up menu that appears.
+To switch to the split-keyboard arrange-